ITPPA/infor-LN-mcp/README.md

-# Infor CloudSuite MCP Server
+# Infor LN MCP Server

-The first MCP (Model Context Protocol) server for Infor CloudSuite — an AI-powered orchestration layer that gives LLMs structured access to Landmark business class data through the ION API Gateway.
+The first MCP (Model Context Protocol) server for Infor LN — an AI-powered orchestration layer that gives LLMs structured access to Infor LN data through the ION API Gateway.

 Ask your ERP questions in plain English.
 Get answers from live data.